Pigs Love to Snuggle

 At Regan Farm we love our piggies, we have spent a lot of effort making sure we understand what makes our piggies happy and making sure they are thoroughly content while they’re in our care.

-Here’s some of the things that makes the piggies as happy as pigs in… well, a pig farm.
+Here’s some of the things that makes the piggies as happy as pigs in… well, an organic pig farm.

 They are surprisingly clean animals, and they have a sleeping area and a toilet area.
 On our farm they have enough space so the two areas are very distinct and kept a good distance from the other.
 We make sure that our pigs have lots of space so they can live as close to how they would in the wild as possible.